missjody/loan_calculator/README.md

 * deploy version 5 to Azure and write an article outlining how to do so

+* answer the question why next doesn't use an index.html in public

 * refactor
   * keep notes about the refactor to write an article on how to do it

 * break down into more components
   * focus being on changing impure functions to pure functions
   * calculator shell
-  * user friendly sliding bar
+  * user friendly sliding bar (update UI)
   * score range options
   * terms options
   * loan types options